stinkjar000/Jacob_Johnson_Python_Portfolio/README.md

 ## Using Jupyter Notebooks

-We imported multiple files, created tables and graphs with the data, and learned commands to navigate, edit, and interpret the data sets.
+We imported multiple files and learned commands to navigate, edit, and interpret the data sets.

 ```python
 %matplotlib inline